zamblauskas/scala-csv-parser/README.md

 SBT dependency
 ==============================

-Package is available at [Bintray](https://bintray.com/zamblauskas/maven/scala-csv-parser).
+Package is available on [Maven Central](https://mvnrepository.com/artifact/io.github.zamblauskas/scala-csv-parser).
-Check for the latest version and add to your `build.sbt`:
+Check the link for the latest version and add to your `build.sbt`:

 ```
-resolvers += Resolver.bintrayRepo("zamblauskas", "maven")

-libraryDependencies += "zamblauskas" %% "scala-csv-parser" % "<latest_version>"
+libraryDependencies += "io.github.zamblauskas" %% "scala-csv-parser" % "<latest_version>"
 ```